Map of Macon, GA Hoods

 Beginning in the 1970s and 1980s, many white families began to leave the city, especially their Bloomfield and South Macon neighborhoods.
 Around that time, many claim that the movement of white families outside of the city was followed by many of the job opportunities that once were.

-Today, the black community has spreaded to most of the city, like Bloomfield, Houston Avenue, Shurling Wood, or Bellvue, but gentrification is slowly taking over a bulk of the city’s urban neighborhoods.
+Today, the black community has spreaded to most of the city, like Bloomfield, Houston Avenue, Shurling Wood, or Bellvue, but gentrification is slowly taking over a bulk of the Macon Ga ghetto and the city’s urban neighborhoods.

 *If anything is missing on the map or you would like to contribute email: firstname.lastname@example.org